Death Race for Love

-Death Race for Love is the second studio album by American rapper and singer Juice Wrld and the last to be released during his lifetime.
+Death Race for Love is the second studio album by American rapper Juice Wrld and the last to be released during his lifetime.
 It was released on March 8, 2019, by Grade A Productions and Interscope Records.
-The album's artwork and title are inspired by the Twisted Metal series of video games for the original PlayStation console.
 The production on the album was handled by multiple producers including Nick Mira, Boi-1da, Hit-Boy, No I.D., Frank Dukes, and Tommy Brown, among others.
 The album features guest appearances from Brent Faiyaz, Rvssian, Clever, and Young Thug.
-The bonus track edition adds an appearance from YoungBoy Never Broke Again.
-The bonus track edition features the 2019 single "Bandit".
+The bonus track edition features the 2019 single "Bandit", with an appearance from rapper YoungBoy Never Broke Again.

 Death Race for Love includes the Nick Mira-produced lead single, "Robbery", which was released on February 13, and the Purps-produced "Hear Me Calling", which was released on March 1.
 While the album received a generally lukewarm response from critics, it was a commercial success.
 It debuted at number one on the US Billboard 200, earning 165,000 album-equivalent units in its first week.
 It became Juice Wrld's first US number-one album.
 In October 2021, the album was certified double platinum by the Recording Industry Association of America (RIAA).